vispy/vispy/doc/installation.rst

 ====================

 VisPy requires at least one toolkit for opening a window and creates an OpenGL context.
-This can be done using one Qt, GLFW, SDL2, Wx, or Pyglet.
+This can be done using any one of the following.

+.. list-table:: Supported toolkits
+   :widths: 25 25 50
+   :header-rows: 1

+   * - Package
+     - Status
+     - Dependencies
+   * - Qt
+     - Stable
+     -
+   * - GLFW
+     - Stable
+     -
+   * - SDL2
+     - Stable
+     -
+   * - Wx
+     - Stable
+     -
+   * - Pyglet
+     - Stable
+     -
+   * - tkinter
+     - Experimental
+     - pyopengltk

 You can also use a Jupyter notebook with visualizations appearing inline.

 .. warning::